AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/developer_guide/webhookapis.md

 ### Ready to Use

 It’s done.
-Use the above URL with “/{nodeJSfunctionName}” appended as the webhook URL in your `POST /webhooks` API request.
+Use the above URL with “\{nodeJSfunctionName\}” appended as the webhook URL in your `POST /webhooks` API request.
 Once you have verified the behavior, the webhook URL is functional as per Acrobat Sign standards.
 You can further update your new webhook and add custom logic as needed for your application.

 ## Using Azure Functions